mohitleoagrawal/mohitleoagrawal.github.io/_posts/2017-12-09-tiny-words.markdown

 #### How-to

 * The above table was generated using jisho.org looking up each word and 'usage' part autocompletion from search sometimes
-* Table was copied from onenote to [this webpage](https://www.tablesgenerator.com/markdown_tables)
+* [This tool](https://www.tablesgenerator.com/markdown_tables) was used to help in formatting

+## Takeaway

+Checkout the list of japanese nouns made from just one character.
+It is good to expand your japanese vocabulary.

 #### Feedback

+* All comments are appreciated.
-* If you feel something can be improved, please comment or leave me a message.
+* Especially if you feel something can be improved, please add your suggestion in comments below or leave me a message.